 Lee and Meredith eventually went on to begin their professional careers and their families, all the while maintaining the friendship they established during their time as Colonels.
 One of Meredith’s fondest post-grad memories was running into Lee at an Alabama concert at the Kentucky State Fair.
 She was there to watch her friend Paul play with Alabama, and Lee was sitting on the same row as a guest of Randy Owen.
 Little did Lee know, Randy would call him up on stage to sing his song “Unsinkable Ships” to a sold out audience in Freedom Hall: just Lee on stage with Randy Owens’ guitar.
 Talk about something to witness!

 Lee brings the talent and Meredith plans the event around good food, spirits, and a classic night of Nashville's best music in the heart of the Bluegrass.
-We’re all about telling stories over here, and now you know a little more about how the event that aims to do just that came to be!
+We’re all about telling stories over here, and we're more thankful than you could ever know that each of you are now a part of ours through your support of this event!